thoni56/c-xrefactory/README.md

 some code and `extract function` and so on.
 Your C programming and code will never be the same.

+## Help!

+This code is pre-historic.
+It was born in a world of copy-paste-hack-and-debug, there are no unit tests, or any tests at all for that matter.

+I'm on a long-time quest to resurrect this code to understandable, maintainable and developable standard.
+This is hard, difficult and time consuming, as it is almost impossible to understand what anything does.
+At this point I've added a couple of smoke/functional tests, that at least should crash if something basic becomes broken.

+If you think you can help, I'll be happy to take it.

 ## The Story

 Once apon a time there was [http://www.xref.sk](http://www.xref.sk), a